jon-heard/obsidian-inline-scripts-library/lists.sfile.md

 // Helper function - Make a roll from 1 to max. function roll(max) { return Math.trunc(Math.random() * max + 1); }

-// Get the number of items
-let itemCount = getListItems($1).length;
+// Get the number of items.
+Early out if no items let itemCount = getListItems($1).length;

-// If no items, early out
 if (itemCount === 0)
 {
 	return expFormat([ "Failed to pick from list __" + $1 + "__.
 List is empty." ]);